-Article 25 Test results
+Article 24 Test results

-- The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+- 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
 The privacy of students will be respected when test results are announced. - 2.
 Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
 Inspection is subject to the procedure described below.
-The marked test papers may be inspected during the teaching period following the test.
-An exception to this is the knowledge test from period 1.4.
-This may be inspected throughout the whole of the academic year.
-In order to view the results of other tests, the student should contact the person named in the digital learning environment within three weeks after the announcement of the results. - 4.
+For access to the result of other tests, the student addresses the person mentioned in the digital learning environment within three weeks of the announcement of the result - 4.
 Feedback is given according to the following procedure.
 Feedback on summative tests is given in accordance with the following procedure.
 Feedback on the knowledge tests is given within three weeks after the inspection at the request of the student.
 Exceptions to this are the tests in the last teaching period of the academic year.
 Feedback is provided within six weeks at the student's request.

-For feedback on the results of a skills tests, the student should contact the person named in the digital learning environment within three weeks after the announcement of the results.

-5. The student can see his results under 'Progress'.
-Optionally, the student can also, a maximum of one occasion per year, request a signed transcript via e-mail from paramedisch@fontys.nl.
-The student can derive no rights from this signed overview, which is purely for information purposes.
+For feedback on the results of a skills tests, the student should contact the person named in the digital learning environment within three weeks after the announcement of the results. - 5.
+The student can view his results in Progress.
+If desired, the student can request a signed list of marks via the email address: paramedisch@fontys.nl,up to once per academic year.
+The student can derive rights from this signed overview.

-Article 26 Inability to sit tests
+Article 25 Inability to sit tests

 - 1. Students who have acted in accordance with the registration procedure described in Article 22 but who are unable to sit the test for reasons beyond their control, the legitimacy of which reasons is subject to assessment by the Examination Board, may apply to the Examination Board to sit the test within a period of time to be set by the Board. - 2.
 The application referred to in the previous paragraph must be submitted in writing to the chairman of the Examination Board and include the necessary evidence.
 The Examination Board will then take a decision and inform the student concerned.
 If the request is granted, the Examination Board will set a date, time and place for the test.
 Any rejection of the request will be substantiated and the student will be informed of his or her right to appeal.
-In assessing the request, the Examination Board's primary criteria are the obstruction of the study progress and the student's personal circumstances. - 3.
-If such a request relates to a test of a minor offered across Fontys, the student must direct the request to the coordinating institute responsible for the minor, as described in regulations governing the minor
+In assessing the request, the Examination Board's primary criteria are the obstruction of the study progress and the student's personal circumstances.

+3. If such a request relates to a test of a minor offered across Fontys, the student must direct the request to the coordinating institute responsible for the minor, as described in regulations governing the minor

-Article 27 Request for a review
+Article 26 Request for a review